0xyy66/unstalkweb/README.md

 ## More pages from FFUF scan

-The script works well with JSON output files obatained from a [FFUF](https://github.com/ffuf/ffuf) scan.
+Unstalkweb works well with JSON output files obatained from a [FFUF](https://github.com/ffuf/ffuf) scan.

 ### Generate a JSON with FFUF